yangcha/revolver/README.md

 # Revolver

-Thread-safe circular buffer in C#
+A thread-safe circular buffer in C# is implementing a non-blocking producer-consumer pattern.